iLVL-Key/FFXI/gearswap/readme.md

 <summary>GEO</summary>

+Version 13.0.2
+- Fixed an issue with Aspir II/III and Drain not equipping the correct set.

 Version 13.0.1
 - Fixed an issue where the Entrust target is not captured correctly when the Indi- spell and target is typed manually into the chat.